Altering Backward Pass Gradients improves Convergence: Analysis of the PowerGrad transformation

-In this section, we describe why softmax gradient tampering work.
-We use the same setup as described in section \ref{sec:Meth}.
-We start by investigating the effect of the transform on the softmax probabilities, and then we prove that the transform smoothens the gradient profile.
+In this section, we first describe the properties of the PowerGrad Transform (PGT) and then we highlight how these suitable properties of PGT helps the neural network to improve the performance.
+We use the same setup as described in section \ref{sec:Powe}.
+To explore the properties of PGT, we start by investigating the effect of the transform on the softmax probabilities.